Screening for a US Posting

 Children's Education

-Please be aware that French Language Training is very limited in the US, and may not be comparable to Canadian standards.
-During your screening Children’s Education Management (CEM) will address specific at-post schooling considerations; however, it is important to note that not all schools or school boards will address Individual Education Plans (IEPs) the same.
+Please be aware that French Language Training is VERY limited in the US, and will not be comparable to Canadian standards.
+During your screening, Children’s Education Management (CEM) will address specific at-post schooling considerations; however, it is important to note that not all schools or school boards will address Individual Education Plans (IEPs) the same.

 Visit our Children's Education webpage for information regarding assistance, allowances, and guidance for educational matters Pre-K through Grade 12. -